pgpartman/pg_partman/doc/pg_partman.md

 -----------------
 Requiring a superuser to use pg_partman is completely optional.
 To run as a non-superuser, the role(s) that run pg_partman functions and maintenance must have ownership of all partition sets they manage and permissions to create objects in any schema that will contain partition sets that it manages.
 For ease of use and privilege management, it is recommended to create a role dedicated to partition management.
 Please see the main README.md file for role & privileges setup instructions.

 As a note for people that were not aware, you can name arguments in function calls to make calling them easier and avoid confusion when there are many possible arguments.
 If a value has a default listed, it is not required to pass a value for that argument.
-As an example: `SELECT create_parent('schema.table', 'col1', 'partman', 'daily', p_start_partition := '2015-10-20');`
+As an example: `SELECT create_parent('schema.table', 'col1',  '1 day', p_start_partition := '2023-03-20');`

 ### Creation Functions